 PRP therapy uses your own blood platelets to stimulate new cell growth.
-Cosmetic and medical applications include: microneedling with PRP for improved complexion and skin texture; facial injections with PRP, alone or in combination with dermal fillers, for increased collagen production and facial volume; scalp injections with PRP for hair volume restoration; as well as novel treatment of specific medical conditions.
+Cosmetic and medical applications include microneedling with PRP for improved complexion and skin texture; facial injections with PRP, alone or in combination with dermal fillers, for increased collagen production and facial volume; scalp injections with PRP for hair volume restoration; as well as a novel treatment of specific medical conditions.

 Your blood is essentially made up of four components: red blood cells, white blood cells, plasma, and platelets.
 We draw your blood and separate your blood cells from your plasma and platelets.
-The platelet rich plasma (PRP) is then re-injected into the skin or scalp.
+The platelet-rich plasma (PRP) is then re-injected into the skin or scalp.

 - PRP Microneedling